 CLASS 5 - Drone Poster - Exhibit must be designed to educate yourself and others on one or more of the following topics: drone technologies, uses of drones, the different types of drones, types of training needed to operate drones, and the laws and regulations users must follow.
-Posters can be any size up to 28" inches by 22" inches.
+Posters can be any size up to 28 inches by 22 inches.
 SF

 CLASS 6 - Drone Video - Exhibit must demonstrate how the drone interacts with the outside world.
-Examples include: field scouting, surveying damage from natural disasters, drones used in commercial applications and settings, drones used for structural engineering.
-Video should not exceed 5 minutes.
-(If chosen for State Fair videos should be submitted to https://go.unl.edu/2024nesfset by August 10, 2024, or be uploaded to a video streaming application and exhibitors MUST provide a hard copy QR code for viewing.
-Exhibitors should test their codes or links on several devices to check for appropriate permissions for public viewing.)
+Examples include: field scouting, surveying damage from structural engineering, or any other example of your choosing.
+Video should not exceed five minutes.
+(If chosen for State Fair videos should be submitted to https://go.unl.edu/2025nesfstem by August 15, 2025.
+Videos can be uploaded to a video streaming application and exhibitors MUST provide a hard copy QR code for viewing.
+4-H members are encouraged to test their codes or links on several devices to check for appropriate permissions for public viewing.)
 SF